-- (a) It represented the interest income of listed bond carrying interest at 12.5% per annum (Note 22). - (b) On 8 September 2021, 15 September 2021 and 16 September 2021, the Group has subscribed for certain listed bonds and a note ("Atta Notes") issued by Atta Asset 4 Limited ("Atta Asset") in an aggregate principal amount of US\$29,580,000 (approximately HK\$230,724,000), comprising the Group's proprietary investment with a subscription amount of US\$2,500,000 (approximately HK\$19,500,000) and the Flourishing Fund's Subscriptions (as further explained below).
+- (a) It represented the interest income of listed bond carrying interest at 12.5% per annum (Note 23). - (b) On 8 September 2021, 15 September 2021 and 16 September 2021, the Group has subscribed for certain listed bonds and a note ("Atta Notes") issued by Atta Asset 4 Limited ("Atta Asset") in an aggregate principal amount of US\$2,580,000 (approximately HK\$230,724,000), comprising the Group's proprietary investment with a subscription amount of US\$2,500,000 (approximately HK\$19,500,000) and the Flourishing Fund's Subscriptions (as further explained below).
 In the opinion of the Directors, the Group's proprietary investment was financed by the Group's internal resources while the Flourishing Fund's Subscriptions was financed by a note of US\$27,080,000 (approximately HK\$211,224,000) carrying interest at 12.5% per annum ("Kingwell Notes") issued by the Group to Flourishing Fountain Investment Limited ("Flourishing"), an independent third party.
-The Flourishing Fund's Subscriptions comprised (i) subscription of certain listed bonds in the principal amount of US\$10,580,000 (approximately HK\$25,700,000) with coupon rate of 12.5% per annum; (ii) the subscription of certain listed bonds in the principal amount of US\$6,500,000 (approximately HK\$50,700,000) with coupon rate of 12.5% per annum; (ii) the subscription of certain listed bonds in the principal amount of US\$740,000 semiannually since 1 May 2022 and up to 7 May 2024 (equivalent to 14.8% per annum).
+The Flourishing Fund's Subscriptions comprised (i) subscription of certain listed bonds in the principal amount of US\$10,580,000 (approximately HK\$82,524,000) with coupon rate of 12.5% per annum; (ii) the subscription of certain listed bonds in the principal amount of US\$6,500,000 (approximately HK\$50,700,000) with coupon rate of 12.5% per annum and (iii) the entering into of the Atta Notes purchase agreement and the purchase of Atta Notes in the principal amount of US\$110,000,000 (approximately HK\$78,000,000) which shall pay interest of US\$740,000 semiannually since 1 May 2022 and up to 7 May 2024 (equivalent to 14.8% per annum).
 Flourishing would bear the loss incurred (if any) by the Flourishing Fund's Subscriptions pursuant to the terms of the transaction documents with respect to the Kingwell Notes.

 The effect of the purchase of the Atta Notes, which is a leveraged note, by the Group with the corresponding part of the proceeds from Kingwell Notes is that the Group has facilitated an additional leverage subscription of the listed bonds as Atta Assets has also subscribed for the listed bonds for economic hedge purpose.
 In this respect, pursuant to the terms of the Atta Notes and the Kingwell Notes, the Group is able to earn an interest spread of approximately 2% per annum of its principal subscription amount of the Atta Notes, being the difference between its interest receivables from the Atta Notes and its interest payables under the Kingwell Notes.
-During the year ended 31 December 2022, the Group recognised a net note interest spread of US\$230,000 (approximately HK\$1,785,000) under other income (2021: Nil).
+During the year ended 31 December 2023, the Group recognised a net note interest spread of US\$211,000 (approximately HK\$1,637,000) under other income (2022: US\$230,000 (approximately HK\$1,785,000)).